oudrun/PythonAnaconda_Devcontainer/README.md

   (%CD% same as current directory)

 # Attach VSCode remote container
-Use in vscode by attaching to running remote container by `F!`and select **Attach to running container......**
+Use in vscode by attaching to running remote container by `F1`and select **Attach to running container......**